totem-tech/documentation/crowdsale-docs/regulation.md

 There are three categories of Totem Transaction owners:

 * Early users / owners who were allocated TOTEM from tne Faucet
-* Crowdsale Contributors owners who were allocated TOTEM from the Faucet as a function of their contribution
+* Crowdfunding Contributors owners who were allocated TOTEM from the Faucet as a function of their contribution
 * Owners who are both of the above

 For users allocated Totem Transactions (ticker symbol: TOTEM) from the Faucet alone there is no expectation of profit.
 No publicity has ever been made to this effect at any time.

-Totem Transactions that are allocated by the Live Accounting Association in the Crowdsale are allocated at a discount to the deterministic exchange rate.
-The discounts are set out in the schedules to the Crowdsale and are entirely dependent on the contribution level.
+Totem Transactions that are allocated by the Live Accounting Association in the Crowdfunding are allocated at a discount to the deterministic exchange rate.
+The discounts are set out in the schedules to the Crowdfunding and are entirely dependent on the contribution level.

-It could be argued that Contributors can expect that the TOTEM will be accepted by other parties on the Network at the deterministic exchange rate and therefore an element of increase in value is built-in to the discounted distribution from the Crowdsale.
+It could be argued that Contributors can expect that the TOTEM will be accepted by other parties on the Network at the deterministic exchange rate and therefore an element of increase in value is built-in to the discounted distribution from the Crowdfunding.

 However this is only true if the contributor intends not to use Totem Live Accounting and therefore special conditions exist for so-called "Hodlers".
-It means that penalties apply under certain circumstances to "Hodlers" as set out in the Crowdsale FAQ.
+It means that penalties apply under certain circumstances to "Hodlers" as set out in the Crowdfunding FAQ.
 Therefore in order for returns to be realised the user must also perform accounting tasks that are useful for them.

 It is however entirely expected that when TOTEM is used for example in conjuction with paying supplier invoices the value of that settlement is agreed based on the deterministic exchange rate algorithm.
 At current rates, and given that the mechanism is designed to provide a stable value, this will mean an increase received in relative value compared to the discounted value of all contributions.